AgenticDao/A2AServer-js/doc/getting-started.md

-# Getting Started with A2A Server
+# Getting Started with Crypto A2A Server

-This guide will walk you through the process of setting up and running a basic A2A Server agent.
+This guide will walk you through the process of setting up and running a basic Crypto A2A Server agent.
 You'll learn how to install the library, create a simple task handler, and test your agent.

 ## Prerequisites